quantitative-technologies/transformer-high-level-keras-api/README.md

-We searched through numerous tutorials including the [official TensorFlow transformer tutorial](https://www.tensorflow.org/tutorials/text/transformer "Transformer model for language understanding"), but none of them used the high-level API which includes built-in methods for training and evaluation.
+We searched through numerous tutorials including the [official TensorFlow transformer tutorial](https://www.tensorflow.org/tutorials/text/transformer "Transformer model for language understanding"), but none of them used the high-level Keras API which includes built-in methods for training and evaluation.
 Since this posed difficulties when trying out our own customizations, we decided to implement the transformer from scratch following the guidelines on standardizing on Keras for on the